 Is the rumor true?
 Did Dolly sell Dollywood?

-Once something like that is in the interwebs, it never really dies.
+Once something like that is in the interwebs, it never really goes away.
 Periodically, someone gets hold of an old link or revives an old Facebook post and here we go again.

 So.
 To answer the question at hand: No. Dolly Parton didn’t sell Dollywood.
-I’m not sure she could if she even wanted to unless it was selling her share to her co-owners.
+I’m not sure she could if she even wanted to with co-owners involved.

 So who owns Dollywood?